 • Operations and assets

 Even though the buyer will provide a due diligence list, most of these are common to any deal, so it is important for the seller to prepare early on.
-Don’t wait until after the LOI is signed to start gathering the information.
+Don’t wait until after the letter of intent is signed to start gathering the information.
 Otherwise you will slow down the process unnecessarily while the buyer waits for you to gather and organize the information.

 The list above is generic and will vary based on the industry.
 Due diligence information will be shared with the buyer and their advisors (attorney, CPA, lender), so it is important to use a secure, online data room.
 There are a number of good online data rooms available that allow the seller or their investment banker to manage the data while controlling and monitoring access.

 Some sensitive items — such as customer lists — can be saved until later in the process, say after financing has been approved or even after the purchase and sale agreement has been signed.
 Ultimately, the deal isn’t done until the money is in the bank, so you can reduce exposure of certain sensitive information if necessary.